- Drink plenty of non-alcoholic fluids like water, even if you’re not thirsty.

 - Never leave anyone — infants, children, or pets — in a parked car.

-- Know the signs of heat related illness.
+- Know the signs of heat-related illness — these include:

 - Bill Assistance: Arlington also administers Virginia’s Cooling Assistance Program, which provides relief from summer cooling bills for qualifying Arlington households.
 Applications may be obtained and submitted June 15-Aug.
 15 at 2100 Washington Blvd., First Floor, Arlington, VA 22204.
 For more information call 703-228-1350.

-“Hyperthermia” is the general name given to a variety of heat-related illnesses.
+- Hyperthermia is the general name given to a variety of heat-related illnesses.
 The two most common forms of hyperthermia are heat exhaustion and heat stroke.
+(NIH)

 Summer Camp Program Weather Policy